-It is recommended that the Regulation and Planning Policy Committee advises that Cabinet:
+It is recommended that Cabinet:

-- 1. Approves the focused consultation on the Greater Norwich Local Plan proposed allocations for Gypsy and Traveller sites; and - 2.
-Agrees to delegate authority to the Assistant Director Planning, in consultation with the Leader and Portfolio Holder for Stronger Economy, to agree consultation documentation and materials prior to the public consultation.
+- 1. Approves the focused consultation on the Greater Norwich Local Plan proposed allocations for Gypsy and Traveller sites; and - Agrees to delegate authority to the Assistant Director Planning, in consultation with the Leader and Portfolio Holder for Stronger Economy, to agree consultation documentation and materials prior to the public consultation.